marvelavengers2033/MinnaNoNihongo/README.md

 # minnanonihongo
-# This application will convert the Minna No Nihongo physical book into a Web Application
+# This application will convert the Minna No Nihongo physical book into a Web Application and make us all learn Japanese in 1 day!!!

 ## Project setup
 ```